Much of the information available on the Walden website can also be found in the Walden University Catalog and the Walden University Student Handbook.

 Please note that enrollment in a program with a study abroad component approved for credit may be considered enrollment in the home institution for purposes of applying for federal aid.

-Eighty percent of Walden’s students who responded to the 2017 Student Satisfaction Survey are working full time or are self-employed.
-Another 10% are working part- time.
+Eighty percent of Walden’s students who responded to the 2018 Student Satisfaction Survey are working full time or are self-employed.
+Another 10% are working part-time.

-No first-time, full-time undergraduates enrolled in fall 2016.
-The first-year retention rate of first-time, part-time undergraduates is 18% based upon students who enrolled in fall 2016 and returned in fall 2017, as reported to Integrated Postsecondary Education Data System (IPEDS).
-Please note this is based on a cohort of 186 part-time, first-time students.
+The first-year retention rate of first-time, full-time undergraduates is 50% based upon students who enrolled in fall 2017 and returned in fall 2018, as reported to the Integrated Postsecondary Data System (IPEDS).
+Please note this is based on a cohort of 2 first-time, full-time students.
+The first-year retention rate of first-time, part-time undergraduates is 25% based upon students who enrolled in fall 2017 and returned in fall 2018, as reported to IPEDS.
+Please note this is based on a cohort of 126 part-time, first-time students.

 The graduation rate for first-time, full-time, degree-seeking undergraduates is 100%, based upon students who enrolled in fall 2011 and completed a program within 150% of the normal time to completion, as reported to the Integrated Postsecondary Education Data System (IPEDS).
 As noted above, Walden University is primarily a graduate institution, and undergraduate students enrolled at Walden do not typically fall into the category of first-time, full-time students.
 The reported rate is based on a cohort of 1 student, and should therefore be interpreted cautiously, as it reflects less than 0.01% of the total undergraduate students entering Walden University in the fall of 2011.